cmtzco/lr/logroller/LEGACY/v1/README.md

 ###Organized log retrieval

-lr is currently used in a helpdesk environment for pulling logs from remote servers and organizing them based on the tickets they relate to.  lr makes it simple to pull down logs and avoid having to remember the SCP/RSYNC command format.
+lr is currently used in a helrdesk environment for pulling logs from remote servers and organizing them based on the tickets they relate to.  lr makes it simple to pull down logs and avoid having to remember the SCP/RSYNC command format.